openmindculture/wp-incompatibility-status/incompatibility-status/trunk/readme.txt

 === Development and Contribution ===

-Gutenberg Incompatibility Status plugin for WordPress was originally developed by Ingo Steinke (@openmindculture).
+Incompatibility Status plugin for WordPress was originally developed by Ingo Steinke (@openmindculture).

 If you want to contribute to this plugin, you can fork the source code at https://github.com/openmindculture/wp-incompatibility-status/ and open pull requests or issues.
 You can also open issues on the official WordPress plugin page.